MicrosoftDocs/microsoft-academic-services/academic-services/graph/tutorial-azure-search-org-patents.md

     1. Deselect the "Base 64 Encode Keys" check box
     1. Change parsing mode to "Delimited text"
     1. Deselect the "First Line Contains Headers" check box
-    1. Enter a tab character for the delimiter character
+    1. Select the tab character contained between the quotes in the code block below and paste it as the delimiter character

-        > [!TIP]
-        > Unfortunately you can't press the "tab" key to have it insert a tab character.
-Instead highlight the space between the following quotation marks and copy/paste the character into the delimiter character field: "&#9;"
+        ```
+        Copy/paste the character inside the quotes: "	"
+        ```

     1. Enter "id,rank,estimated_citations,year,authors,title,fields_of_study" for the delimiter headers
     1. Click the "Submit" button